 This section demonstrates how groups are used in filters and rules.

-The next image shows a rule definition in the SEM Events Console.
+The next image shows a rule definition on the SEM Console.
 Again, groups are organized by group-type on the left side.
 On the right side, the rule definition builder shows two different groups in the rule conditions: the Network Audit Alerts event group, and the Approved DNS Servers user-defined group.
 Four child fields are specified in the Network Audit Alerts event group: SourcePort, DestinationPort, SourceMachine, and DestinationMachine.